 1. Fire Alarm Systems

-Alarms are able to see and heard throughout the premises.
+Alarms are able to be seen and heard throughout the premises.

 1. Emergency Lighting